It’s the busiest shopping season of the year, and companies are working hard to get you to spend your hard-earned money on the goodies they offer.

 As a business competing in the financial services industry, understanding CX and the customer journey (CJ) opens up a world of opportunities and explains failures.
 A touchpoint is robust if it keeps the customer moving forward to the next one positively.
 On the other hand, it takes only one defective touchpoint to veer the CJ off the rails.
 It can happen in the blink of an eye.
 For example, a rude or impatient support agent can single-handedly kill the sale.

 Every customer experience platform in the industry reflects patterns; they reveal strategies that are working and those that are beginning to falter.
 This means that improving the customer experience in banking (and all the other subsections) depends on detailed and accurate touchpoint analysis (known as customer journey mapping).
-Customer experience software has been growing prolifically as Saas developers recognize that there are thousands of entities competing to enhance their customer experience in financial services.
+Customer experience software has been growing prolifically as SaaS developers recognize that there are thousands of entities competing to enhance their customer experience in financial services.

 In short, the arena is vast, embracing all the activities around balancing risk and return and converting cash into assets (like equities, property, and bonds) and vice versa.
 Next, we will touch on some mind-bending trends shaping the industry today.